-- 1. Open the head inlet seacock by pulling up on the remote seacock arm.
-This seacock is located aft under the forward rigging lid. - 2.
-Fill the toilet with water by turning the flush control knob clockwise on the pump beside the bowl. - 3.
+- 1. Open the head inlet seacock by pulling up on its remote seacock arm located in the port console storage area, next to the sole floor. - 2.
+Fill the toilet by turning the flush control knob clockwise on the pump beside the bowl. - 3.
 Flush the toilet by turning the flush control knob clockwise again. - 4.
-Turn the flush control knob counter clockwise to remove most of the water from the bowl. - 5.
-Close the head inlet seacock by pushing down on the remote seacock arm.
+Turn the flush control knob counterclockwise to remove most of the water from the bowl. - 5.
+Close the head inlet seacock by pushing down on its remote seacock arm.